An overview on deep learning-based approximation methods for partial differential equations: Deep learning-based approximation methods for nonlinear PDEs

 \section{Deep learning-based approximation methods for nonlinear PDEs}

-While in the previous section we focused on deep learning-based approximation methods for linear heat PDEs, we will now sketch how deep learning-based approximation methods for semilinear PDEs with Lipschitz continuous nonlinearities can be derived.
-In particular, in this section we will provide a rough outline of the derivation of the deep learning-based approximation method in \cite{BeckBeckerCheridito2019}, which is referred to as the \emph{deep splitting approximation method} (see \cref{sec:deepsplitting}), and we will also briefly comment on other articles in the scientific literature on deep learning-based approximation methods for nonlinear PDEs (see \cref{sec:other}).
+In the previous section we focused on certain deep learning-based approximation methods for linear heat PDEs.
+We will now turn towards deep learning-based approximation methods for possibly nonlinear PDEs, focusing on two particular such approximation methods and then briefly reviewing the wider literature.
+More precisely, in \cref{subsec:dgm} we will provide a derivation of the so-called \emph{deep Galerkin method} (DGM) proposed in Sirignano \& Spiliopoulos~\cite{Sirignano2018dgm} (see also Dissanayake \& Phan-Thien~\cite{dissanayake1994neural} and Lagaris et al.~\cite{lagaris1998artificial} for closely related earlier approaches and Raissi et al.~\cite{raissi2019physics} for the method of \emph{physics-informed neural networks} (PINNs), which is also based on the same principle).
+Then, in \cref{sec:deepsplitting}, we will give a rough outline of the derivation of the method in \cite{beck2021deep}, which is referred to as the \emph{deep splitting} approximation method.
+For both the deep Galerkin method and the deep splitting approximation method, we will also provide simple implementations in Python using the PyTorch framework.
+We will then, in a short and necessarily very incomplete review of the scientific literature in \cref{sec:other}, provide some brief comments on other articles on deep learning-based approximation methods for PDEs.